 On June 30, 2014, the bone loss after bariatric surgery study was presented at the joint meeting of the International Society of Endocrinology and the Endocrine Society: ICE/ENDO 2014 in Chicago, Illinois.

-According to the study’s principal investigator Elaine Yu, MD, MSc and endocrinologist at Massachusetts General Hospital, bone health should be monitored in patients who have weight loss.
-The team of researchers once found that patients who had gastric bypass surgery did, in fact, lose bone mineral density, an important factor in bone fragility, just one year following weight loss surgery.
-Because the rate of bone loss is so high, the researchers continued to monitor these factors in this study, which was funded by the National Institutes of Health.
+According to the study’s principal investigator Elaine Yu, MD, MSc, an endocrinologist at Massachusetts General Hospital, bone health should be monitored in weight loss patients.
+A team of researchers once found that patients who had RYGB surgery did lose bone mineral density just one year following weight loss surgery.
+Because the rate of bone loss is so high, the researchers continued to monitor the factors in this study, funded by the National Institutes of Health.

-The study found that two years later, the bone ‘density was nearly 5-7% lower at the spine and over 7-10% lower at the hip in the surgical group studied then the nonsurgical control group in their research using both the DXA and the complete CT scans.
-Yu and her team also found that the surgical patients had persistent and substantial increases in bone resorption markers, which is the process of which bones break down.
+Their research study used both the DXA and the complete CT scans.
+The data collected show that two years into post-op, the bone density was nearly 5-7% lower at the spine and over 7-10% lower at the hip in the surgical group than in the nonsurgical group.
+Yu and her team also found that surgical patients had persistent and substantial increases in bone resorption markers, which is the process by which bones break down.